buttonsrtoys/mvvm_plus/README.md

 `view` (not to be confused with Vue) is a state management package for Flutter that implements MVVM.

-`view` is effectively syntactic sugar for a `StatefulWidget` with some extras to share business logic across widgets.
-It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to many Flutter developers.
+`view` is effectively syntactic sugar for a `StatefulWidget` with support to share business logic across widgets.
+It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.

 As with every implementation of MVVM, `view` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):

       [View] <--> [View Model] <--> [Model]

-With `view`, the View is a Flutter widget and View Model is a Dart model.
-Views are frequently nested and can be large, like an app page, feature, or even an entire app.
-Or small, like a password field or a button.
+With `view`, the View is a Flutter widget and the View Model is a Dart model.

 `view` goals:
 - Provide a state management framework that clearly separates business logic from the presentation.